Dsc is a dynamic symbolic execution engine and test case generator for Java (bytecode) programs.

 We motivate how dynamic symbolic techniques enable generic repair to support a wider range of correctness conditions and present DSDSR, a novel repair algorithm based on dynamic symbolic execution.
 We implement the algorithm for Java and report initial empirical results to demonstrate the promise of our approach for generic repair.

 For a given branching statement encountered during program execution, CarFast estimates the number of statements that are yet uncovered but reachable from the respective branch outcomes.
 With the symbolic path condition collected during execution, CarFast selects input values such that a future execution will trigger a branch (path) that contains a high number of those yet uncovered statements.

 We formalize a MapReduce-specific correctness condition that all MapReduce applications have to satisfy, in order to be free of a certain class of bugs.
 To detect such bugs, we then design a technique that encodes the correctness condition as symbolic program constraints, checks them via dynamic symbolic execution, and generates corresponding test cases.

 Software testing interacts with data anonymization in surprising ways.
 I.e., increasing data anonymity to protect data during testing can drastically decrease test coverage.
 One problem is that current anonymization techniques do not take into account how the application under test actually uses the data.
 We therefore propose to guide data anonymization techniques with program analysis.
 Received the Best Paper Award.

 We use dynamic symbolic execution to obtain a program path-condition.
 We then use this path-condition as a database query.

-This material is based upon work supported by the National Science Foundation under Grant No. 1017305.
+This material is based upon work supported by the National Science Foundation under Grants No. 1017305 and 1117369.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.